Rowan Ellis and Krish Jeyakumar have announced a creative retreat featuring workshops, evening events, and community support.

 — Rowan Ellis 🌈 (@HeyRowanEllis) November 17, 2017

-Rowan told TenEighty that the inspiration for the Ruckus Retreat came from wanting to design “a retreat for young creatives that got rid of the hierarchy of panel events”.
+Rowan tells TenEighty that the inspiration for the Ruckus Retreat came from wanting to design “a retreat for young creatives that got rid of the hierarchy of panel events”.
 This alternative approach to the conventional creator/teacher and audience/student roles will allow the Ruckus Retreat to adopt a different style.

-Rowan revealed the approach is not targeting any specific audience or demographic.
+Rowan reveals the approach is not targeting any specific audience or demographic.
 Creators who are only just starting out are just as welcome as more experienced creators.
 “We’re hoping both groups will benefit – we’d love for there to be a spirit of experimentation to the retreat.
 A confident photographer might try out a poetry writing workshop to try and verbalise the visual.
 The sessions that are specifically for beginners or experts will be marked on the schedule, but they will mostly be accessible to anyone.”